 We have entered into leasing arrangements relating to our office premises.
-We also have commitments in respect of long-term payables related to installment payments for the purchase of servers, server custody fees and capital expenditures related to the purchase of servers.
-The following sets forth our commitments for long-term payables, operating leases, server custody fees and capital expenditures as of December 31, 2006 (in U.S. dollars):
+We also have contractual obligations in respect of server custody fees and capital expenditures related to the construction of the research and development center in Hangzhou.
+In addition, we announced on June 13, 2008 that we will redeem all of our outstanding zero coupon convertible subordinated notes on July 15, 2008.
+The following sets forth our contractual obligations for long-term payables, operating leases, server custody fees, zero coupon convertible subordinates notes and capital expenditures as of December 31, 2007 (in U.S. dollars):